 Solar development is on the rise in the PNW, as Washington and Oregon take steps to reach ambitious clean energy goals.
 Agricultural land is often seen as a prime location for solar development, as it is typically undeveloped, flat, treeless, and close to transmission infrastructure.
 While solar leases can be a new source of income for agricultural landowners, they can also carry significant risks and last upwards of 30 years.
 Our guidebook provides agricultural landowners with the tools and skills to make informed decisions, and to better anticipate production losses and avoid costly legal conflicts.

 Solar Leasing: A Guidebook for Agricultural Landowners

-AFT’s Pacific Northwest team is offering a series of workshops to walk attendees through the guidebook, highlighting key areas and offering an interactive Q&A. The workshops are geared toward agricultural landowners in the Pacific Northwest, but all are welcome to attend.
-This is not a series; all workshops are the same.
-Choose one and register by clicking on the date.
+AFT’s Pacific Northwest team offers a series of workshop recordings to walk attendees through the guidebook, highlighting key areas and offering an interactive Q&A. The workshops are geared toward agricultural landowners in the Pacific Northwest, but all are welcome to watch as the information is pertinent to farmers and ranchers across the United States.